dev-xiligroup/xili-language-plugin/README.md

 ## Master Branch

-Since 2016-12-14, master branch contains dev version 2.22.1+ with some futures new features and fixes for WP 4.6 to WP 4.8.
+Since 2016-12-14, master branch contains dev version 2.22.1+ with some futures new features and fixes for WP 4.6 to now (April 2018) WP 4.9.5.

+## Gutenberg - need latest version

+Since Gutenberg 2.7 (April 18th 2018), the (private) taxonomy language metabox on right side of post edit remains hidden as expected.
+The big metabox (translations) from xili-language is now well displayed.

+## Taxonomy language

 Language taxonomy settings are saved in term metas ( need WP 4.4 ) and a new "language" object (*) is created to contain all language features.